Laura Annie Willson: Later years

 By the late 1930s, Willson's health had begun to falter, although she was able to continue supporting the Women's Engineering Society and attended the organisation's 21st birthday celebrations at the Park Lane Hotel on 4 March 1940.
 She was quoted in The Woman Engineer "It is lovely to think of our Society being now twenty one years of age, and still active and of course willing to do all in its power at any time in the interest of the Country.
 I look back with pleasure on all the efforts of the Society and trust that in this hard fight for freedom, that the efforts of the women will once more prove of great help to the Country… The Women’s Engineering Society will always have a warm corner in my heart, they are a grand set of women to have known and worked with."

 Laura Annie Willson died on 17 April 1942 and cremated at Woking on 20 April.

 Legacy

 Her archives are held by Surrey History Centre.
 In recognition of her impact as an engineer, the University of Huddersfield's renovated Technology Building was named the Laura Annie Willson Building in July 2022 in a ceremony attended by her granddaughter Joanna Stoddart.
 It will house a research space for the School of Computing and Engineering.

 In July 2025, a blue plaque commemorating the life and work of Willson was unveiled in Halifax by the Halifax Civic Trust and Calderdale Industrial Museum.
 Also in 2025, a new road bridge on the way into Halifax on the A629 was named The Laura Annie Willson Bridge.

+A new play ‘A Regular Terror’ based on the life of Laura Annie Willson written by Alan Stockdill is to be performed at the Halifax Playhouse, Hebden Bridge Little Theatre and other venues by Talking Stock Productions in June/July 2026.